 Step 1: Press the LEARN button

 In the audio clip, locate a section that is representative of the overall voice recording.
 This will be used for the learning process that will take place in the next step.
-For multiple voices in the same recording, please consult the (article).
+For multiple voices in the same recording, use the Voice autoEQ for each voice separately.

 Step 2: Playback some audio and let the plug-in listen to it